top of page

 Crisis Text Line

 In 2016, Crisis Text Line, a support hotline that provides 24/7, free, confidential support for people in crisis, all via text, began utilizing an AI algorithm in combination with human engagement (their crisis responders) to analyze online conversations and predict suicide risk.
-By examining patterns in 2.8 million text messages, their AI model was capable of identifying words most associated with a high risk of suicide, allowing them to prioritize high-risk messages and respond to 94% of them in under 5 minutes.
+By examining patterns in 2.8 million text messages, their AI model was capable of identifying words most associated with high risk, allowing them to prioritize users with the most immediate needs and respond to 94% of them in under 5 minutes.
 With almost 4,000 text messages received a day this technology is now critical to ensuring that the most at-risk stakeholders receive support during “spike” times of high demand.

 Kiva